 Forty-eight public water suppliers in the County provide water service to nearly 100% of the County's residents.
-Public water supply wells pump all water from the County's groundwater system.
+Commercial and municipal water supply wells pump all water from the County's groundwater system.
 A small number of residents in the less-densely populated northern sections of the County obtain their water from private wells.